growwithgooglema/projects/CONTRIBUTING.md

 ### Fork, clone, and branch

+- Fork vs. clone: A **clone** is a copy of a repository on your computer.
+A **[fork](https://help.github.com/articles/fork-a-repo/)** duplicates the project into the user's GitHub account, and still maintains connection to the original master.
+Forks can also be cloned. **If you are not a repository owner, you will not be able to push to the original repository.** Fork the repository on GitHub instead of directly cloning.
+Changes to forks can be merged into the `upstream master` with pull requests.
 - Clone the repository from the GitHub fork to your computer.
   - [GitHub Desktop can be used to clone](https://help.github.com/desktop/guides/getting-started-with-github-desktop/).
   - If cloning from the command line: